-Of course, you will probably not be able to find a crate that fits the exact length, width and height that you measured.
+You will probably not find a dog crate that fits the exact length, width and height of your dog.
 Just try to stay as close to those measurements as possible.
 When in doubt, go with a bigger length, width or height than you need.

-Whether you're picking a soft dog crate, a plastic one, or a metal dog crate, the exact size matters.
+Whether you're picking a soft dog crate, a plastic one, or a metal dog crate, the exact dog crate sizes do matter.
 An extra inch or two won't be a big deal, but if you take an inch or two of needed space away, your dog may not be comfortable and there's no “wiggle room” in that case.

 For example, let's say your dog is 14 inches long.
 He's a small breed, so you will need to bump that measurement up to 16 inches.
-If you find a crate that is 17″ long, that's okay.
+If you find a dog crate size of 17″ in length, that's totally okay.

-When you're learning how to choose the right size dog crate, it's important that your dog's comfort is the first priority.
+When choosing the most appropriate dog crate sizes, it's important that your pet's comfort is the first priority.
 An extra inch or two won't give your pup enough space to defecate in the pet crate and get away from it.

-However, if you take an inch or two off the amount of space that he needs to be comfortable it could result in him not being able to turn around or lie down comfortably.
+However, if you take an inch or two off the amount of space that he needs to be comfortable, it could result in your pooch not being able to turn around or lie down comfortably in the crate.

-Make sure you watch the video for the full explanation, and if you have any questions on choosing the right size dog crate, feel free leave those below and we'll get to them.
+Make sure you watch the video on how to size a dog crate above for the full explanation, and if you have any questions on choosing the right size dog crate or finding the best dog crate for your pooch, feel free leave those in the comments down below.

 READ NEXT: 11 Tips on How to Use Dog Crates Safely